Abe no Seimei: In fiction

+Novels

 The first modern fictional work credited with bringing back widespread interest to Onmyōdō mysticism in Japan is the 1985 historical fantasy novel Teito Monogatari by Hiroshi Aramata.
 In the novel's story, two of the primary characters, Yasumasa Hirai and Yasunori Katō, are descendants of Seimei and have inherited all his knowledge.
 Yasumasa Hirai is a notable example because his appearance is modeled off classic depictions of Seimei, and many of his actions are based on those of Seimei's from stories in the Uji Shūi Monogatari.
 Yasunori Katō's first name "Yasunori" is derived from the name of Seimei's legendary teacher and he proudly wears Seimei's symbol, the Seiman (five-pointed star), on his gloves and handkerchief.
 Unlike Hirai, though, Katō's burning hatred for the Japanese Empire has metamorphosed him into an oni.
 With one in defense of the Empire and one against it, the two men naturally become enemies.
 The rest of the novel chronicles the battle between their two factions.

 In 1988, Baku Yumemakura started a novel series named Onmyōji with Seimei portrayed as a handsome young man who lived in a Heian-period world populated by mysterious beings.
 Reiko Okano turned this into a manga and became popular with teenage girls.
 In 2002, an NHK television series was made based on the novels.
 A version of Abe has also been rendered by acclaimed Taiwanese manga artist Ethan, who has stated that he is a massive fan of the novel.
+The novels were adapted into an anime by the studio Marvy Jack for Netflix in November 2023.